gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-03/index.md

   This module is our first step in providing a path to using a hardened OS Image based on the [Center for Internet Security Benchmarks](https://benchmarks.cisecurity.org/).
 These Benchmarks are freely downloadable and specific to a technology, which makes them straightforward to reference.

-  At present, we support only a hardened OS for Amazon Linux, though we are open to adding support for additional OS's if customers request it.
+  At present, we support only a hardened OS for Amazon Linux, though we are open to adding support for additional OS&apos;s if customers request it.
 The primary OS hardening implemented in this release is the ability to create multiple disk partitions on the root volume in a Packer build, and mount each disk partition to a file system path with unique mount options.

   For example, we can now mount `/tmp` to its own disk partition so that a runaway program that fills up all of `/tmp` will not affect disk space available on other paths like `/var/log` where logs are stored.
 In addition, we can mount `/tmp` with the `nosuid`, `nodev`, and `noexec` options, which say that no file in `/tmp` should be allowed to assume the permissions of its file owner (a security risk), no external devices (like a block device) can be attached to `/tmp` and no files in `/tmp` can be executed, respectively.